rsdoiel/antenna/2023/mid_central_2023.46.md

 date: 2023-11-15, from: City of Atwater News Releases

-Support the Fire &#38; Police Toy Drive by purchasing a Dinner Ticker for only $60!!
+Support the Fire &#38; Police Toy Drive by purchasing a Dinner Ticket for only $60!!
 Every purchased ticket will be entered into a drawing for a chance to win hand-crafted BBQ and other various prizes!!
 See flyer below for more information and scan the QR code to purchase your ticket today!
 (Please note: ticket sales &#8230;

 <https://www.atwater.org/%f0%9f%a7%b8%f0%9f%9a%92-atwater-city-fire-fundraiser-tri-tip-dinner-%f0%9f%9a%92%f0%9f%a7%b8/>